greenm01/ec4x/docs/ec4x_specs.md

 Starbases require five months (five turns) to construct require a shipyard.
 They remain in orbit and do not move out of their home solar systems.

 Units are equipped with ELI to counter spy Scouts and Raiders.
 Refer to the Spy Detection Table in Section 2.4.2 and Raider Detection Table in Section 2.4.3 respectively.

-Treat a Starbase as an independent fleet when joining a Task Force.

 Starbases boost the population growth-rate and Industrial Units (IU) of a colony by 5% each, every turn (preliminary).